huijing/slides/moz-roadshow-2017/README.md

 And this is how a feature query looks like.
 It's a conditional that checks if the browser supports a particular property or not.
 If it doesn't, the entire block within the @supports rule is ignored.

 This means we start off with the basic layout that works everywhere.
-It could be a float-based, inline-block based, or single column, largely browser default UI elements, that sort of thing.
+It could be a float-based layout, or even single column, maybe largely browser default UI elements, that sort of thing.
 Then we layer on styles based on the features we want to use.

 By organising our code in this manner, the browsers that do not support feature queries or the specified property still get styled, while those that do get a different look.
 We're making use of the ‘C’ in CSS.
-Call it ‘Cascading Web Design’, TM, yours truly.
+Call it ‘Cascading Web Design’.
+If this concept ever takes off, remember you heard it here first.

 In this example, the layout on the left is what IE11 users will see, the one in the middle is what Firefox users will see, because Firefox doesn't support CSS shapes yet, but once it does, it will then look like the layout on the right, which is what Chrome users see now.